 - 3.3.1 Gross misconduct is an offence that fundamentally breaches the employment contract and will normally lead to dismissal, without notice, for a first breach.
-This includes, but is not limited to the following. - Maltreatment, physical or verbal abuse of a patient; - Harassment or discrimination; - Disorderly or indecent behaviour during the course of duties; - Intimidation, bullying, threatening behaviour, physical or psychological abuse; - Being under the influence of alcohol during working hours; - Being under the influence of drugs at work through deliberate misuse; - Theft or fraud (see note below); - Serious breach of health and/ or safety rules; - Serious act involving refusal or failure to follow a reasonable instruction from a supervisor/ manager; - Serious breach of Trust's policies or procedures involving patients, relatives, visitors or members of staff; - Misuse of Trust property, equipment or IT systems; - Bringing the organisation into serious disrepute; - Serious breach of information governance, for example disclosure of confidential information.
+This includes, but is not limited to the following. - Maltreatment, physical or verbal abuse of a patient; - Harassment or discrimination; - Disorderly or indecent behaviour during the course of duties; - Intimidation, bullying, threatening behaviour, physical, psychological, or sexual abuse: - Sexually inappropriate behaviour; - Being under the influence of alcohol during working hours: - Being under the influence of drugs at work through deliberate misuse; - Theft or fraud (see note below); - Serious breach of health and/ or safety rules; - Serious act involving refusal or failure to follow a reasonable instruction from a supervisor/ manager; - Serious breach of Trust's policies or procedures involving patients, relatives, visitors or members of staff; - Misuse of Trust property, equipment or IT systems; - Bringing the organisation into serious disrepute; - Serious breach of information governance, for example disclosure of confidential information, or unauthorised access.